Ronmaestro23/RJN-Voynich-grammar/README.md

 Voynichese is therefore not decoded word-by-word.
 It is parsed sequence-by-sequence through a structural-functional operator grammar.

+## Reproducibility note: transcription baseline and witness control

+A reproduction attempt should use the same controlled transcription and witness protocol.

+The parser was not developed on an uncontrolled mixed transcription.
+A crucial intermediate step was the Herbal H rule-set and correction protocol, which stabilizes the input layer before grammar is tested.

+This matters because transcription artefacts can otherwise be mistaken for grammatical exceptions.

+In short:

+**Before the grammar can be tested, the transcription layer must be controlled.**

+### Reproducible Herbal H derivation baseline

+The reproducible derivation baseline used for the Herbal H rule-set is:

+- Herbal section only
+- H-lines only
+- up to and including f57r
+- f1r and f49v excluded as special/key pages
+- repeated `e` and `i` collapsed to single `e` / `i`
+- rule induction performed on baseline-H
+- whole corpus used only for error checking
+- `.py` and `.txt` used as the reproducible working file types

+This baseline was used to derive the operational module rules, positional behavior, stop logic, and generator evaluation.

+The Herbal H generator statistics belong to this defined baseline.
+They should not be blindly assumed to apply identically to every other manuscript section.

+### Correction rule

+A token may not be corrected freely or semantically.

+If an H-token breaks the operative H-line rules, it is checked against the whole corpus.
+If the token occurs only rarely, it may be treated as a possible transcription problem.

+It may only be replaced by a legal token from another witness on the same line and the same position.

+If no legal witness replacement exists, the form is retained as a problem token and may not be used to expand the grammar.

+The correction protocol is therefore conservative:

+- H is the primary working witness.
+- Other witnesses may confirm, question, or refine an H-reading.
+- Whole-corpus frequency may identify likely transcription instability.
+- No reading is corrected merely because the model would prefer it.
+- No rare anomaly may be promoted into a new grammar rule without independent support.

+A transcription problem must not be mistaken for a grammar problem.

+A grammar problem must not be solved by arbitrary transcription correction.

+### Corpus-wide use of the witness protocol

+The witness-control protocol is intended to be used across the whole corpus.

+The same principles apply beyond Herbal H:

+- do not correct freely or semantically
+- check anomalous H-forms against other witnesses
+- use whole-corpus frequency only as an error filter
+- accept replacement only from the same line and same position
+- retain unresolved forms as problem tokens rather than expanding the grammar

+However, the Herbal H generator statistics should not be treated as a universal frequency model for the whole manuscript.

+Other regimes such as BALNEO, PHARMA, ASTRO, and STAR/TEXT may preserve the same underlying operator grammar while using different frequency profiles, stop behavior, dominant token families, visual constraints, and section-specific bias.

+Therefore:

+**The witness protocol is corpus-wide.**
+**The Herbal H baseline is the reproducible derivation base.**
+**Regime transfer must be tested section by section.**

+### Operational level vs. deeper split level

+The Herbal H report distinguishes between two split levels:

+1. **Operational split level**
+   The validated level used in the reproducible generator and rule evaluation.

+2. **Deeper hypothetical split level**
+   A finer operator layer where forms such as `chol` may be analyzed as `ch + ol`, and `chey` as `ch + e + y`.

+The deeper split level is important for the final structural-functional parser, but it must not be confused with the earlier reproducible Herbal H baseline.

+The correct development path is:

+- first stabilize the transcription layer
+- then derive operational modules
+- then test positional and stop behavior
+- then evaluate generator reproduction
+- then move to deeper operator splitting
+- then test regime transfer across the manuscript

+### Why this matters

+Many early scripts failed or produced unstable results because transcription noise affected token forms, suffixes, apparent exceptions, and module boundaries.

+Without witness control, a reproduction attempt may accidentally test transcription noise rather than Voynich grammar.

+The purpose of the H-/witness protocol is not to make the model easier to fit.
+Its purpose is the opposite: to prevent arbitrary correction, preserve problematic forms, and stop transcription artefacts from becoming false grammar.

+This is why the parser should be tested only after the transcription layer has been controlled.

 ## A Hierarchical Functional Process-Operator Grammar

 This repository presents a mathematically and statistically derived structural decipherment of Voynichese as a recursive hierarchical process-operator grammar.